majapersson/cyberlink/README.md

 - [x] As a user I'm able to reply to comments.
 - [x] As a user I'm able to reset my password with email.
 - [x] As a user I'm able to delete my account along with all links and comments.
+- [x] As a user I'm able to search posts for keywords

 ### 2018-01-15
 - Delete user function added